Improving software productivity for terrestrial ecosystem modeling

 Deeper understanding and answers to important science questions for these use cases require improved multiscale and multiphysics computational simulations.
-The directed efforts to address use-case needs provide guidance to three specific focus areas that will have broad impact on the computational science and engineering community:
+The directed efforts to address use-case needs guide to three specific focus areas that will have a broad impact on the computational science and engineering community:

 - IDEAS xSDK: A major deliverable of IDEAS is the Extreme-scale Scientific Software Development Kit (xSDK).
 The xSDK currently includes four major DOE library products (hypre, PETSc, SuperLU, and Trilinos) and the Alquimia biogeochemistry domain component.
 The xSDK provides an interoperability layer that enables easy installation and combined usage of xSDK packages.

 - IDEAS Howto: In addition to xSDK development and other software efforts to address the IDEAS use cases, IDEAS focuses on methodologies (“howto” content) to cultivate best practices, processes, and tools for improved scientific software development.
 IDEAS is providing content that will enable other application teams to improve their own development efforts.

 - IDEAS Outreach: The final piece of IDEAS is the dissemination of the content developed in the project.
 This includes tutorials on the IDEAS xSDK and the methodologies we develop, in collaboration with DOE computing facilities ALCF, NERSC, and OLCF.
 IDEAS outreach also includes collaboration with the broader computational science community, which is also facing similar challenges and opportunities for improving productivity.